LokiW-03/comp0197-cw2/README.md

     *   `--pseudo`: boolean, whether to use pseudo mask
     *   `--pseudo_path`: path where pseudo mask is saved
     *   `--verbose`: boolean, whether to print verbose message
-    *   `--collate_contour`: boolean, whether to collapse contour class into foreground

 ### Ablation Experiments